Some things in motorsport are intuitive. Other things not so much. Backsiding cones, for me anyway, was in the latter category.

 If you watch a lot of Formula 1, or spent formative hours with Gran Turismo, you built a mental model of how fast cars corner.
-The racing line — or raceline — is the theoretical fastest path through a corner, and the core idea is simple: make the curve as straight as possible.
+The racing line -- or raceline -- is the theoretical fastest path through a corner, and the core idea is simple: make the curve as straight as possible.
 You enter from the outside of the track, hit the apex on the middle of the inside, and exit back toward the outside.

 What It Actually Means

-For a beginner, the tendency is to think of a cone as the apex of a turn, and to pass by it so that the middle of the car passes the cone when the car is parrallel to the imaginary reference line connecting the two cones.
+For a beginner, the tendency is to think of a cone as the apex of a turn, and to pass by it so that the middle of the car passes the cone when the car is parallel to the imaginary reference line connecting the two cones.

 In this idealized scenario, as the car turns right it will cross the reference line mid-way between the two cones.
 As it crosses the line the car's balance will be midway between shifting from the left side to the right side as it begins to turn left.

-Instead of the first cone being the apex of the turn, the driver has started the turn earlier and apexed before reaching the cone.
+Backsiding the first cone looks more like this: instead of the first cone being the apex of the turn, the driver has started the turn earlier and apexed before reaching the cone.
 The car passes the center reference line closer to the cone, so that it is midway across just 30 percent of the way between the cones.
-I’m making the 30 percent number up for illustrative purposes – the point is that it’s not 50 percent and closer to the first cone.

 It's called backsiding because the middle of the car is passing by the backside of the cone, instead of the side of the cone.
 Also, one way to visualize this when driving is that your back quarterpanel will pass close to the cone.